Fun Horned Viper Facts For Kids | Kidadl

 How many horned vipers are there in the world?

 The exact number of Desert horned viper Snakes in the world is not known.
-But these species are widely found in North Africa regions.
+But these species are widely found in North African regions.

 Where does a horned viper live?

 The Horned desert viper is the most abundant and venomous snake.
-Its distribution is found in North Africa, Sahara, Middle East, Eastern Iraq, and western Iran, Arabia.
+Its distribution is found in North Africa, Sahara, the Middle East, Eastern Iraq, western Iran, and Arabia.
 In the Arabian peninsula, it is one of the most familiar species.

 This Viperidae family genus species is divided into three subspecies: C Cerastes, also known as Saharan horned viper (found in North Africa, South-western Arabia), C. Gasperettii, also known as Gasperetti's horned viper, or Arabian horned viper (found in the eastern Arabian peninsula to western Iran), and C Vipera which is also known as Saharan sand-viper.